pegasystems/pega-helm-charts/charts/pega/KafkaClusterRequirement.md

 ### Security

-Pega supports SSL for encryption of traffic as well as authentication to communicate with external Kafka.
+Pega supports SSL for network traffic encryption an authentication for communicate with your organization's existing Kafka service.

 In order to secure, mount necessary certificates(trustStore and keyStore) during the Pega Platform deployment.
 For details, see [this section.](README.md#optional-support-for-providing-credentialscertificates-using-external-secrets-operator)

 You may also securely pass settings like trustStorePassword,keyStorePassword, and jaasConfig through a secret in an external secret operator.
 For details, see [this section.](README.md#optional-support-for-providing-credentialscertificates-using-external-secrets-operator)

 #### Permissions
-If external kafka is configured with authentication and authorization through Kafka Access control lists then Pega requires following user permissions
+To configure an externalized Kafka service connection using authentication and authorization profiles in Kafka Access control lists, your Pega profiles require following user permissions.
+To review configuration details, see [Kafka documentation for Authorization and ACLs](https://kafka.apache.org/documentation/#security_authz).

 Principal |Resource Type  | Resource Name     | Operation | Permission Type | Patter Type
 ---         |---         | ---     | ---    | ---        | ---